 4. Deuter Freescape Lite 26 Ski Touring Backpack

-This great bag from German bag designers Deuter is made for ski touring.
+This great ski backpack from German brand Deuter is made for purpose ski touring backpack.
 Well… Just look at the name.
-At 26 litres its not the biggest pack but is a perfect daypack for skiiers or snowboarders.
+At 26 litres its not the biggest pack on our list but is a perfect daypack for skiiers or snowboarders.

 - Price: £115